ts-3156/ex-twitter/README.md

 ### Gem

 ```
-gem install ex_twitter
+gem install twitter_with_auto_pagination
 ```

 ### Rails

-Add ex_twitter to your Gemfile, and bundle.
+Add twitter_with_auto_pagination to your Gemfile, and bundle.

 ## Features